pauleveritt/tagstr-site/docs/pep.rst

 Tag Function Names are in the Same Namespace
 --------------------------------------------

-Because tag functions are simply callables on a sequence of string chunks and thunks, it is possible to write code like the following:
+Because tag functions are simply callables on a sequence of decoded strings and interpolations, it is possible to write code like the following:

 .. code-block:: python